Vegin Vegan Vegun!

 • Dissolve the kudzu starch thoroughly before heating.

-• When you feel rushed, pause for a breath: let your hands stay swift, your mind stay calm.
+• If you start to feel rushed, take a breath—keep your hands moving, and your mind calm.

-• Once chilled, it firms into a pudding-like texture.
-Stirring before serving restores its creaminess.
+• Once chilled, it sets with a soft, slightly springy texture.
+Stirring before serving brings back its smoothness.

-• Add lemon zest or juice for a refreshing vegan lemon custard variation.
+• Add lemon zest or juice at the end for a simple lemon custard variation.

 📚 FAQ